POLSL-SA/docs/apr.md

 #### Python source style

-Source code files in Python must be formatted with black/autopep8 (TODO, select formatter)
+Source code files in Python must be formatted with black.